iheuko/furima-35721/README.md

 ### Association

 - belongs_to :user
-- belongs_to :item
+- has_many   :items
-- belongs_to :residence
+- has_one :residence